adamcnewman/ticketing-app/README.md

 ?>
 ```

-2. Run the `create_db.sql` script from the `sql/` folder in PHP MyAdmin to create the database called `ticketing_app`.
+3. Run the `create_db.sql` script from the `sql/` folder in PHP MyAdmin to create the database called `ticketing_app`.

-3. Run the `init_db.sql` script from the `sql/` folder in PHP MyAdmin to initialize the `ticketing_app` database with data.
+4. Run the `init_db.sql` script from the `sql/` folder in PHP MyAdmin to initialize the `ticketing_app` database with data.

-4. Start the server and navigate to the hosted location to use the app.
+5. Start the server and navigate to the hosted location to use the app, eg) `localhost/TicketingApp`.

+---

 ### Design